 Ours was one of the last flights out of the country; no incoming international flights were permitted thereafter.
 While our connecting flight to Stockholm was virtually empty, the plane to Chicago was packed with fleeing American vacationers, plus a few dozen Scandinavians temporarily living in the States.

 Sadly, most of my fellow countrymen came off as completely clueless, coughing and sneezing without covering their mouths, and laughing and joking loudly about the virus.
 Finally one Scandinavian passenger yelled, “For god’s sake, this is not a joke.
 Sit down, cover your mouths when you cough, and stop talking so much and spreading your spittle all over everything!”
 A hostile Us-versus-Them mood quickly descended over the plane.

 Fortunately, Matthew and I had come prepared for the occasion.
-Because our kitty Jess had been undergoing chemotherapy, we’d brought along masks, gloves, alcohol, and sterile wipes to clean her litter box.
+Because our kitty Jess had been undergoing chemotherapy, we’d brought along masks, gloves, alcohol, and sterile wipes to clean her litter box after each treatment.
 So as soon as we sat down, I disinfected every square inch of our environment: seats, armrests, seat belts, magazine bins, TV monitors, and all sides of the tray tables.
 Plus we used hand sanitizer non-stop, even on our faces.

 Being trapped for 10 hours on a plane full of potential coronavirus carriers was pure purgatory.
 But a deeper level of hell awaited us at Chicago’s O’Hare airport.
 Only one of the two Customs’ Bays was open, with a whopping five Passport Control officers on call.
 To put it impolitely, it was a total sh*t show.